 You can use question softeners like “can I just ask..?” or “can you explain further…?” but basically you’re just playing dumb and digging deep.
 Keep asking questions until you get asked a question back – that’s when they’re ready to buy.”

 3 ways to increase sales in 3 words.

 Be more courageous.
 Communicate to percolate.
 Try new things.

-Understanding tonality in your prospect’s voice, and the difference between a question and an objection can lead you to the right things to say at the right time.
+Understanding tonality in your prospect’s voice, and the difference between a question and an objection can lead you to say the right things at the right time.

 Once you understand the difference, it becomes easy to tell whether a person is looking for the back door or trying to get more information because they’re subconsciously interested.

 Start with premium offers first.
 Increase your cash flow by selling high ticket offers first, and then expand into selling lower ticket items to increase your cashflow and increase your time.